KULL-Centre/_2022_ML-ddG-Blaabjerg/README.md

 	journal = {bioRxiv}
 }
 ```

+## License
+Source code and model weights are licensed under the Apache Licence, Version 2.0.

 ## Acknowledgements
 Parts of the code - specifically related to the 3D CNN model - was developed by Maher Kassem and Wouter Boomsma.
 We thank them for their contributions.